 RULE 33.
-Notice of committee meetings.-(a) Public notice of all committee meetings shall be given in the Senate.
-The required notice may be waived as to any meeting by the attendance at that meeting of all of the members of the committee, or by personal waiver.
+Notice of committee meetings. - (a) Public notice of all committee meetings shall be given in the Senate.
+The required notice may be waived as to any meeting by the attendance at that meeting of all of the members of the committee or by personal waiver.

-- (b) The chairman of the committee shall notify or cause to be notified the sponsor of each bill which is set for hearing or consideration before the committee as to the date, time, and place of that meeting. - (c) The published calendar shall reflect those committee notices received in the Office of the Principal Clerk prior to 3:30 p.m. or as announced in the daily session. - RULE 34.
-Membership of committees; quorum.-(a) Membership on standing committees shall consist of not more than 20 nor less than five Senators, including the chairman and vice-chairmen and ranking minority member; provided that: - (1) The Appropriations Committee and Finance Committee shall not be limited as to membership, - (2) The Commerce Committee shall consist of 22 members, and - (3) The Judiciary Committee shall consist of 25 members.
+- (b) The chair of the committee shall notify or cause to be notified the sponsor of each bill which is set for hearing or consideration before the committee as to the date, time, and place of that meeting. - (c) The published calendar shall reflect those committee notices received in the Office of the Principal Clerk prior to 3:30 P.M. or as announced in the daily session. - RULE 34.
+Membership of committees; quorum. (a) Membership on standing committees shall consist of no fewer than five Senators, including the chairs and vice-chairs and ranking minority members.